 - Capital markets: equity capital markets

-- Dispute resolution: commercial litigation
+- Dispute resolution: Commercial litigation

 - EU, competition and distribution

-- Industry focus: energy
+- Industry focus: Energy

-- Industry focus: IT, telecoms and the internet
+- Industry focus: IT and internet

 - Private equity: Fund formation